VincentECE/trip-cave/README.md

 - make sure the pi-server directory has all the build files in there from all 3 directories
 - run the startup-script from pi-server -> dist

+## IMPORTANT!
+When running prod on the PI

+- The folders that contain the video and image content (private and public folders) need to be in dist/pi-server/src
+- The node modules need to be on the same level as the dist folder